-- (c) Common share purchase warrants (continued): - (i) On March 31, 2015, the Company extended (the "Warrant Extension") by 6 months the term of outstanding share purchase warrants (the "Warrants") exercisable at a price of \$0.50 per common share for 1,264,443 common shares of the Company, which were issued pursuant to a private placement which closed on April 10, 2013 and for 450,055 common shares of the Company, which were issued pursuant to a private placement which closed on June 7, 2013.
-All of the Warrants were originally exercisable for two years from the date of issuance, subject to acceleration, such that if the closing price of the common shares of the Company on the TSX Venture Exchange (the "Exchange") is equal to or greater than \$1.00 for a period of 10 consecutive trading days (the "Trading Target"), the Warrants will expire on the date that is 30 days after the date the Trading Target is met. - (ii) On November 19, 2014, the Company extended (the "Warrant Extension") by 18 months the term of outstanding share purchase warrants (the "Warrants") exercisable at a price of \$0.50 per common share for 472,222 common shares of the Company, which were issued pursuant to a private placement which closed on December 3, 2012.
+- (i) On August 31, 2015, the Company amended the terms of 2,983,469 warrants issued to subscribers of a private placement which closed on September 5, 2013.
+The Company repriced the exercise price of the subscriber warrants to \$0.55 per common share from the initial exercise price of \$0.75, and extended the expiry date to March 5, 2016.
+The exercise period automatically accelerates to 30 days if the closing price for the common shares of the Company is \$0.69 or greater for a period of 10 consecutive trading days. - (ii) On November 19, 2014, the Company extended (the "Warrant Extension") by 18 months the term of outstanding share purchase warrants (the "Warrants") exercisable at a price of \$0.50 per common share for 472,222 common shares of the Company, which were issued pursuant to a private placement which closed on December 3, 2012.
 All of the Warrants were originally exercisable for two years from the date of issuance, subject to acceleration, such that if the closing price of the common shares of the Company on the TSX Venture Exchange (the "Exchange") is equal to or greater than \$1.00 for a period of 10 consecutive trading days (the "Trading Target"), the Warrants will expire on the date that is 30 days after the date the Trading Target is met.